tangentsoft/mysqlpp/HACKERS.md

 system][dvcs].
 See its [quick start guide][fslq] if you are unfamilar with Fossil.

+That Fossil repository is also [mirrored to GitHub][ghm] nightly, but this is a read-only mirror, meant for use with Git automation tooling.
+For example, you could use MySQL++ as a submodule in a larger Git project via this channel.
+[Changes to MySQL++](#patches) still must go go through the Fossil repository.

 You must be running Fossil version 2.1 or higher to access the MySQL++ repository.
 If your operating system includes an older Fossil package, you will either have to install [an official binary][fslb] or [build